jdixonsd858/Active-Directory-Project/README.md

 - Virtual Box to install Windows Server 2022, Windows 10 Pro, and Ubuntu server VM's.
 - Sysmon and Splunk.
 - Windows Server Desktop to configure Active Directory.
-- Linux to spin up Ubuntu server
+- Linux to spin up Ubuntu Server.
 - Kali and ART to generate Telemetry.

 ## Steps